Silphid/silphid.jekyll/_posts/2018-04-22-abstraction.md

 subclass: 'post tag-getting-started'
 author: mathieu
 categories: welcome mathieu
-typora-root-url: ../assets
+typora-root-url: ..
 ---

-*In this post (my first blog post ever!), we will first have a look at abstraction — what it is, how it works and where to find it when you go shopping — and then go through a few principles and best practices of how to apply it in your software design.
-Some concepts will be introduced that I will be deepening in following posts.*
+*I'm convinced that mastering the multi-headed beast called "Abstraction" is the fundamental key to what I like to call "mindful software design".
+That is why I wanted my first blog post (ever) to establish that concept as foundation for the (hopefully many) other posts to come.
+In the first part of this article, we will have a rather philosophical look at abstraction — what it is, how it works and where you can find it when you go shopping — and, in the second part, we will get more practical and go through a few principles and best practices that make for great software designs.*

-I recall as a teenager being totally absorbed by a great 1948 sci-fi novel written by A. E. Van Vogt entitled [The World of Null-A](https://en.wikipedia.org/wiki/The_World_of_Null-A), in which the amnesic main character, Gilbert Gosseyn, discovers he has grown a second brain allowing him to memorize scenes with extreme detail and precision.
+I recall as a teenager being totally absorbed by a great 1948 sci-fi novel written by A. E. van Vogt entitled [The World of Null-A](https://en.wikipedia.org/wiki/The_World_of_Null-A), in which the amnesic main character, Gilbert Gosseyn, discovers he has grown a second brain allowing him to memorize scenes with extreme detail and precision.
 He later teleports himself to these places by simply evoking photographic memories.
 He discovers that perceiving things in their finest detail is the secret art of *non-Aristotelian logic*, mastered solely by the peaceful and discreet detective people of Venus.

 As I remember, Van Vogt explains that, according to *non-Aristotelian logic*, objects should not be reduced to their simplest attributes but rather considered as rich and vastly complex realities.
 For example, stating that "*the chair is black"* is reductionist because the chair is certainly many more things than *black*.
 It might, all at once, be *shiny*, *tall*, *wooden*, *art-deco*, *fragile*, *worn*, *hand-made*, *slightly chipped at the bottom of one leg*… well, you get the point.